XeL LR4 Comptible

 You can only deconstruct an image so far without talking to the photographer who made it.
-Until you do, it’s pretty much speculation even if it’s educated speculation.
+Until you do, it’s speculation (even if it’s educated speculation).

 So let’s remove all doubt and enjoy the recipes for a few recent images I’ve received questions about.